-Lura quickly identified integrative medicine and cultural/spiritual enrichment as other key priorities.
+Lura quickly identified integrative medicine as another key priority.
 “For me, those areas of our mission go together – like mind, body, spirit.”

 Both Lura and David experienced the benefits of integrative medicine.
 After David was diagnosed with end-stage lung cancer, an oncology nurse taught him guided imagery and meditation, which helped him spend his last few weeks peacefully connecting with the people he loved.
 Lura and daughter Ann also learned to manage their severe inflammatory arthritis by incorporating integrative therapies into their lifestyle.